sisoe24/nukeserversocket/README.md

 A Nuke that plugin that will allow code execution inside Nuke from the local network.

-> This is a companion plugin for: www.placeholder.com.
+> This is a companion plugin for: [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools).

 - [1.
 NukeServerSocket README](#1-nukeserversocket-readme)
   - [1.1.
 Features](#11-features)